 Tea is the most popular and probably the most consumed category of beverages.
 Its a cultural necessity in many parts of the world, being an important aspect of ceremonies and prestige.
 Growing up in India, tea has been the norm in every household, and a social bonding event.
 Wikipedia has a comprehensive overview on the history, impact, use, and categorisation of tea across the world.
-On this page, I keep track of the teas I've consumed and my thoughts about them.
+There are several ways to categorise tea.
+I like to follow the commonly used way of identifying tea using the processing method.
+On this page, I keep track of the teas, shops, and brands I've consumed and my thoughts about them.
 Consider this my tea diary.

 Earl Grey My favoured black tea.
 Great taste, classical status, and refreshing with a lemon.
 Earl Grey has many varieties in Dublin.
 The best one to go by is called "Earl Grey Superior" in Wall & Keogh.
 I prefer the leaves rather than tea packets or bags as they allow better control of taste and usually taste more intense.
 If leaves are not available, Twinings is the best brand for an authentic taste.

 Chai The quintessiantial way of making tea in India.
 Chai as a term is a collective concept representing all the different varieties and recipies for making tea in the homes and streets of India.
 For me, a good cup of homemade chai is made thus: (i) boil slightly more than a cup of water (ii) add to the boiling water - crushed ginger and cardamom - simmer for 30seconds (ii) add one teaspoon if black tea is powdered, or two if it is dried long leaf (iii) boil the mixture for 30 seconds for a mild cup, longer for more intense tastes.
 If milk is to be added, separately prior to making tea, heat milk until it is boiling, and add this milk to a sieved cup as needed.